SumiSastri/react-basics-to-hooks/docs/testing/why-test.md

 4. Helps understand current behaviour, modify it for future needs - a document for reference that captures the expected and verified behavior of the program
 5. The design should not throw errors when compiled or interpreted (parsed) by a computer
 6. Good training for developers - [attern of thinking produced by the testing process facilitates good design
+7. Catches bugs and removes errors
+8. Speed up QA (quality assurance) time
+9. A form of documentation for future reference and new devs to the team